gischethans/gischethans.github.io/_posts/2024-10-07-demat-account-name-change.md

 categories: [finance]
 ---

+**TL;DR**:
-TL;DR: Correct PAN first.
+Correct PAN first.
 If your broker rejects a demat name correction, transfer holdings (CDSL) to another broker, fix the name, then transfer back.
 Expect transfer fees and 10–14 day turnaround for transfers.

+---

 Brokers fetch account-holder names from the PAN database; sometimes that entry differs from the name printed on the PAN card.
 Here's how I corrected my wife's name.